Facebook Instagram Twitter Youtube

 That depends on what you mean by “compatible.”

 The Zwift Cog will install on any Shimano HG-compatible freehub, which means it can be installed on basically every direct drive smart trainer in the world.
-But – and this is a big but – you don’t want to install the Zwift Cog on your trainer unless you’re going to be using virtual shifting on Zwift.
+But – and this is a big but – you don’t want to install the Zwift Cog on your trainer unless it supports Zwift’s virtual shifting.
 Because without virtual shifting, your trainer with a Zwift Cog just makes your bike into a single speed!
 (Or two speeds, I suppose, if you’ve got two front chainrings.)

 Here’s a current list of trainers that support virtual shifting.